Neurodiversity & Mad Studies

 Faculty

-Aarathi Selvan (they/them) MA.,EdM., MPhil, PhD(scholar) is a licensed clinical psychologist and educator based in Hyderabad, India.
+Aarathi Selvan (they/them) MA., EdM., MPhil, PhD(scholar), is a licensed clinical psychologist and educator based in Hyderabad, India.
 They have nearly 20 years of experience in the field of psychology.
 As Founder and Lead Clinician of Pause for Perspective, Aarathi has, since 2016, developed and taught an integrative, anti-oppressive mindfulness training adopted by dozens of mental-health practitioners across India.
-They also design and supervise India’s longest-running 18-month fellowship in embodied social justice, guest-lecture at St. Francis Degree College, and mentor emerging therapists in queer-affirmative, neurodiversity-informed, and disability-justice frameworks.
-In this 25-hour course, Aarathi brings over a decade of clinical experience, lived experience and grassroots advocacy to guide you through Subversive Understandings of Mental Health—blending critical theory, diagnostic deconstruction, creative inquiry, and trauma-sensitive practice to foster truly neuro-affirmative and mad-studies–centered care.
+They also design and supervise India’s longest-running 18-month fellowship in embodied social justice, are a guest lecturer at St. Francis Degree College, and mentor emerging therapists in queer-affirmative, neurodiversity-informed, and disability-justice frameworks.
+Aarathi brings over a decade of clinical experience, lived experience and grassroots advocacy to guide participants through Subversive Understandings of Mental Health – blending critical theory, diagnostic deconstruction, creative inquiry, and trauma-sensitive practice to foster truly neuro-affirmative and mad-studies–centred care.